 After decades in the making, the supreme DC trio of Superman, Batman and Wonder Woman gets together in Dawn of Justice.
 Disappointingly, that is.

 Dawn of Justice is the slugfest DC Comics fans have been waiting decades for.
-It entertains visually.
-All expected modern-day explosions and CGI glories are there.
+It entertains visually, all expected modern-day explosions and CGI glories are there.
 The same, though, could not be said for the story.
-By cramping so many plot lines into 2.5 hours, the movie becomes as messy and as frenetic as the final brawl it sells itself with.
+By cramping so many plot lines into 2.5 hours, the movie becomes as messy and as frenetic as the final brawl the movie sells itself with.
 While watching, I kept getting the impression that DC is so desperate to catch up with its Marvel counterpart on the big screen, it decided to disregard proper storytelling altogether.
-Never mind the flow of the story or characterisation.
+Never mind the flow of the story, or characterisation.
 Just dump as many ingredient as possible into the pot.
 Never mind too if these ingredients barely hold together at all.

 The result?
 Vapid story and character development on all fronts.
 Also pointless cliff-hangers peppered everywhere.
-Cliff-hangers that baffle rather than entice.
-What the producers really should have considered is that the story arcs they tried to include took the animated counterparts several seasons to explore.
+Cliff-hangers that baffle rather than entice, by the way.
+What the producers really should have considered is that the story arcs they tried to include took animated counterparts several seasons to explore.
 How could it possibly be done in hours?
-A much better approach would have been to just focus on the personality and philosophical conflicts between Supes and Bats.
+A much better approach would have been to just focus on the personality and philosophical conflicts between Superman and Bats.
 Forget about Doomsday, Wonder Woman or even Luthor.
 The beloved characters the duo are, the heritage they bring with them from the comics, that alone would have been fascinating enough.

 Check out my other snappy movie reviews!